vimeo/vimeo-networking-java/README.md

 # vimeo-networking
 vimeo-networking is a JVM (Java & Kotlin) SDK used for interacting with the Vimeo API.
 The example app provided in this project shows the implementation in the context of an Android app.

+#### WARNING: Please upgrade to version 3.x of this library by 3 March 2023 or manually disable certificate pinning on version 1.x or 2.x by this date.
+API requests that use certificate pinning will fail beginning on this date as the certificate that 1.x and 2.x pin to will expire and be replaced.

 | Branch | Build Status |
 |--------|--------------|
 | develop | [![release workflow](https://github.com/vimeo/vimeo-networking-java/actions/workflows/shipit.yml/badge.svg)](https://github.com/vimeo/vimeo-networking-java/actions/workflows/shipit.yml) |